Lesson 2: Expressive vs. Directional Line

 Students will demonstrate an understanding of design principles including variation and repetition in their work.

-How can lines of various type, direction and quality affect a design?
+How can lines of various type, direction, and quality affect the mood and movement of a design?

-How can variation and repetition enhance a line design?
+How can variation and repetition enhance the visual impact of a linear composition?

 VA:CR:HS:1: Generate and conceptualize artistic ideas and work.